• Skip to primary navigation

 New potatoes, often known as baby potatoes, are most easily available throughout the winter.
 As a result, this side dish is primarily a Bengali winter recipe.

-The aloo dum or aloor dum definitely brings back memories of my childhood's winter holidays, picnic and Saraswati Puja.
+Aloor dum is more than just a potato curry; it is an emotion for all Bengalis.
+The aloo dum, also known as aloor dum, brings back memories of my childhood winter vacations, picnics, and Saraswati Puja.
 This dish was served with luchi or khichuri as prasadam during Saraswati Puja because it doesn't contain onion or garlic.

 Jump to: